Building back better

 – CPF members respond to the COVID-19 crisis

-CPF members continue to release information on various aspects of the COVID-19 pandemic in relation to the forest sector.
+CPF members release continuously information on various aspects of the COVID-19 pandemic in relation to the forest sector.

 The International Union for Conservation of Nature (IUCN) released an information note providing an overview for promoting awareness among environmental organisations on how gender-based violence and environment linkages can be impacted by the COVID-19 outbreak and suggested steps and resources.